 Biking: Many bike the pass, or any of the beautiful roads around.

-- West Chicago Creek CG – 9 miles from Echo Lake, 16 sites
+- West Chicago Creek CG – 9 miles from lake, near Idaho Springs, 16 sites, Reservations

-- Dispersed camping can be found on Hefferman Gulch Rd and W. Chicago Creek Rd, both north on CO 103 (toward I.S.).
+- Dispersed camping can be found on Hefferman Gulch Rd and West Chicago Creek Rd, both located north on CO 103 toward Idaho Springs.
+Each has about a half dozen or so spots.

 Fishing: Located at the start of the byway, Echo Lake is the closest place to cast a line, before or after the drive.
 The fishing is so-so, with lots of seaweed.
 Summit Lake located on the byway has no fish.